Adobe Stock / Fairygodboss Staff

 Good listeners aren’t worried about getting their say in.
 Instead, they’re focused on what the speaker’s saying and respond when necessary.
 Because they don’t interrupt or have expectations of what to say, they respond organically and appropriately.
 They don’t aim to dominate the conversation, but rather try to listen the same amount or even more than they verbally contribute.

 Although they might not be speaking much during the conversation, good listeners show that they’re engaged by using active body language.
 This may include nodding or leaning in to show agreement or to encourage the speaker to continue.
 One of the best ways to show you’re listening is to keep eye contact with the speaker — even if they’re looking away, make sure to focus on them instead of letting your eyes constantly wander.
+These nonverbal cues are especially important during virtual meetings or talks where it may be harder for a speaker to know if you’re actively listening.

-While they might want to jump in with a response, good listeners don’t interrupt and wait until the speaker’s finished with that they have to say.
+While they might want to jump in with a response, good listeners don’t interrupt and wait until the speaker’s finished with what they have to say.
 Imagine all that someone has to say fills up an imaginary personal balloon.
 Listeners don’t wait until the speaker pauses but rather until they’ve emptied “their balloon.”
 This means they encourage them to say all that they have to rather than rushing to finish the conversation.

 Good listeners believe they’ll learn something new from each conversation.
 They actively listen to understand new information or ask open-ended questions to allow the speaker to elaborate.
 Instead of having similar conversations again and again, they remain interested and invested and try to learn something from everyone.